Here’s a must-make homemade vinaigrette for salads: Dijon mustard dressing! It’s tangy and perfectly balanced—and it takes just 5 minutes to make.

 - Easy Arugula Salad This simple arugula salad would be fantastic with this easy dressing.

-- Spinach Apple Salad Trade Dijon dressing for balsamic vinaigrette here: it would be just as good!
+- Classic Spinach Salad Trade Dijon dressing for balsamic vinaigrette here: it would be just as good!

 - Beet Salad Same as with the apple salad, the Dijon dressing works with beets too!

-- Nicoise Salad Shortcut the Lemon Vinaigrette in this main dish salad!
+- Nicoise Salad Shortcut the dressing in this main dish salad!

 - California Salad This green salad would be just as good with Dijon instead of avocado oil dressing!